CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 ```

 "Iterate, but make it functional" -- The easiest way to do this is often to use
-recursions, so we need a base-case: If we have exhausted the list of variables
+recursion, so we'll need a base-case: If we have exhausted the list of variables
 without creating any problems, we're done:

 ```idris